janakanuwan/CS3249-2020-React/README.md

 import Hero from './model/Hero.model' import PowerStats from "./model/PowerStats.model";

-// data [NOTE: generally data comes from database or from a backend server] import rawData from './data'
+// data [NOTE: generally data comes from a database or a backend server] import rawData from './data'

 // convert the data to supported format